-Although people often use the words "bicycle crash" and "bicycle accident" interchangeably, those of us that use these words all day agree that an accident means something unfortunate that cannot be avoided.
-A crash, on the other hand, is the result of choices made and risks disregarded.
+Although people often use the words " " and " " interchangeably, those of us that use these words all day agree that an means something unfortunate that cannot be avoided.
+A , on the other hand, is the result of choices made and risks disregarded.

 In our line of work, the words “bicycle crash” and “bicycle accident” come up constantly and are seemingly used interchangeably.
 But those typically representing the individual (as opposed to the court system, insurance system and others) are often adamant about using “crash” instead of “accident.”
 As advocates and lawyers representing injured cyclists, which term should we use and why?